Case Study:

 Home_0012_Explore-Japan-Destinations-Kyoto

 I also introduced an AI-powered chatbot called "Olympi-kun" that answered questions that a visitor may have about the games or about Japan and could point them to the related details within the app.
-As this project was underway in 2017-2018, this feature predated ChatGPT by 5 years so perhaps that aspiration was a bit ahead of its time!
+As this project was underway in 2017-2018, this feature predated ChatGPT by 5 years.

 VIDEO DEMO